kmue/mlbookcamp-capstone/README.md

 The following steps need to be done in order to prepare the model for deployment as a local service:

-In the bash terminal, open the project folder /mlbookcamp-midterm
+In the bash terminal, open the project folder /mlbookcamp-capstone

 Build a BentoML "bento" from the above prepared file by entering "bentoml build".
 This will create a bento file which includes all necessary information for dependency and environment management.

-The resulting bento file from step 2) is identified by a service name (as defined in service.py) + service tag (assigned during and displayed after the build process).
+The resulting bento file is identified by a service name (as defined in service.py) + service tag (assigned during and displayed after the build process).

 Test the bento locally by entering "bentoml serve".
 This command starts a so-called BentoServer on your current machine so the model service can easily be accessed in the browser (under http://0.0.0.0:3000 by default).